iboucher125/NBodySimulator/README.md

 ## Steps To Run N-Body Simulation:
 1. Run nbody.py OR nbody.cu to generate data from the N-body simulation.
-2. Run simulator.py to visulize the simulation.
+2. Run simulator.py to visualize the simulation.
-3. (Optional) Run performance evaluation of Python and Cuda versions (not implemented yet...).
+3. (Optional) Run evaluate.py to visualize the performance evaluation of the serial and parallel implementations.

 ## Components
 **Python**
-* nbody.py - Generates positions of N particles over given timesteps.
+* nbody.py - Generates positions of N particles over a given number of timesteps.
 This program is located in the python_code/ directory.
 N and timesteps are command line arguments.
 This program generates an output file called output_py.txt.

 This is an example of running this program for N=100 and timesteps=50: